 Dental Lasers And Treatment Of Periodontal Disease

-Dental Lasers are used in a variety of gum disease treatments.
-In many cases, patients can have their natural teeth and gums restored to health without incisions, stitches, or the discomfort of traditional gum surgery.
+Dental laser technology is used to treat a variety of gum diseases.
+Generally, patients can restore their natural teeth and gums to optimum health without incisions, stitches, or the discomfort of traditional gum surgery.

-The dental laser uses the energy of various wavelengths of light to act as a cutting instrument or a vaporizer of tissue that it comes in contact with.
+Dental lasers use the energy of different light wavelengths to act as a cutting instrument or a vaporizer of tissue that it comes in contact with.

-Pocket Reduction – Gum Disease Treatment: Dental laser gum surgery can be used to promote healing of diseased gum pockets by eliminating or reducing the pocket depth and helping to restore healthy periodontal structures around the teeth.
-With certain types of lasers, regeneration and “new attachment” of the bone, ligaments, and gum connective tissue, can be accomplished.
-Bacteria levels in the gum pockets are significantly reduced by the dental laser.
+Pocket Reduction – Gum Disease Treatment: Laser gum surgery can help promote the healing of diseased gum pockets by reducing or completely removing pocket depth.
+It also helps restore healthy periodontal structures around teeth and significantly reduce bacteria levels.
+Certain types of dental laser technology can allow regeneration or “new attachment” of bones, ligaments, and gum connective tissue

-Crown Lengthening: Dental lasers can reshape gum tissue (soft tissue laser) and bone (hard tissue laser) to expose healthy, solid tooth structure (crown lengthening) to aid in the placement of dental restorations such as fillings and crowns.
+Crown Lengthening: Dental lasers are also used to reshape gum tissues (soft tissue laser) and bone (hard tissue laser).
+This is done to reveal healthy and strong tooth structure (crown lengthening) for restorative procedures such as crowns and fillings.

-Esthetic Gum Contouring: Dental lasers can reshape gum tissue to expose additional tooth structure and improve the appearance of a “gummy” smile and short teeth.
+Esthetic Gum Contouring: Dental lasers can reshape or reduce gum tissue to expose additional tooth structure, in order to enhance the appearance of a “gummy” smile.

-Frenectomy: A laser frenectomy is an ideal treatment option for children who have a very low connection of the fold of skin (frenum) between the two front teeth.
-The frenum oftentimes prevents proper closure of the space during orthodontic treatment.
-A laser frenectomy may also help to eliminate speech impediments, or difficulty with proper tooth brushing due to a low frenum.
+Frenectomy: Laser frenectomy is ideal for children who have extremely low connection of the fold of skin (frenum) between two front teeth.
+The frenum may prevent proper closure of the gap during orthodontic treatment.
+Laser frenectomy can also help in resolving speech difficulties, or any challenge in brushing teeth due to a low frenum.

-Soft Tissue Folds (Epulis): Dental lasers may be used for the painless removal of soft tissue.
+Soft Tissue Folds (Epulis): Dental lasers can be used to remove soft tissue as painlessly as possible.